-- Site is outside settlement zone line and contrary to existing and emerging local plans. - Congleton has insufficient employment to cater for the new properties - Padgbury Lane is a rat run And suffers from heavy congestion - Insufficient infrastructure in the area a.
+- Site is outside settlement zone line and contrary to existing and emerging local plans. - o Congleton has insufficient employment to cater for the new properties - Padgbury Lane is a rat run And suffers from heavy congestion - o Insufficient infrastructure in the area

+An objection has been received from West Heath Action Group which raises many of the same issues as outlined above and considers the proposal to be premature, and economically, environmentally and socially unsustainable.
+They have also submitted a further objection to the revised information re ecology, tress and hedgerows and the highways mitigation, questioning the practicality of the provision and the ability to provide bus stops on the site frontage a.
 The emerging Local Plan is not going to designate this site for housing development.
 It is going to support the Neighbourhood Plan adopted by the Congleton Town Council whereby housing development will go predominately to the north and west of the town, alongside the proposed "Link Road".